A Derandomization Framework for Structure Discovery: Applications in Neural Networks and Beyond: Introduction

-sparked a wave of recent studies investigating how gradient descent (GD) naturally tends to favor lower-complexity models, often leading to minimum-norm and/or maximum-margin solutions even without explicit regularization~\citep{gunasekar2018implicit, li2018algorithmic, ji2019implicit, gidel2019implicit, chizat2020implicit, pesme2021implicit}.
+An important concept that frequently appears in modern learning theory is the implicit regularization effect introduced by training dynamics~\citep{neyshabur2014search}.
+The work of~\citep{soudry2018implicit} sparked a wave of recent studies investigating how gradient descent (GD) naturally tends to favor lower-complexity models, often leading to minimum-norm and/or maximum-margin solutions even without explicit regularization~\citep{gunasekar2018implicit, li2018algorithmic, ji2019implicit, gidel2019implicit, chizat2020implicit, pesme2021implicit}.
 However, much of this research focuses on linear models or excessively wide NNs, with varying interpretations of reduced complexity and its impact on generalization.
 A notable example in this context is compressibility and its relationship to generalization~\citep{arora2018stronger, suzuki2019compression}.
 When a trained NN can be compressed into a smaller model with similar predictive behavior, both models show comparable generalization performance.
 This suggests that the original NN's complexity may be understood via its simpler compressed form, which is traditionally associated with improved generalization.

 A key contribution in the area, and influence for our work, is the work of~\citep{mousavineural}, which studies the training dynamics of a two-layer NN using stochastic gradient descent (SGD) on data drawn from a multiple-index teacher model.
-First, they show that low-complexity structures emerge during training when a strong regularizer is used: on (first-order) stationary points, the first layer weights align with key directions in the input space, the {\em principal subspace}.
+First, they show that low-complexity structures emerge during training when a strong regularizer is used: on first-order stationary points (FOSPs), the first layer weights align with key directions in the input space, the {\em principal subspace}.
 Low-dimensional structure of this type is known to help with generalization~\citep{neyshabur2015norm,bartlett2017spectrally}.
 As a second step, they establish GD-specific generalization guarantees under additional assumptions.
 Our focus is on the first step, and the goal of this work is to answer the question: